Tutorial: Creating a native module

 → Caused by: EnumNoSuchValueException: 'not-a-real-theme' is not present in Theme enum, it must be one of: 'light', 'dark', 'system' (at ExpoModulesCore/Enumerable.swift:37)

-We can see from the last line of the error message that not-a-real-theme is not a valid value for the Theme enum, and that light, dark, and system are the only valid values.
+The last line of the error message shows that not-a-real-theme is not a valid value for the Theme enum.
+The only valid values are light, dark, and system.

 Next steps